AyushSingh16/Parallax-Project/readme.md

 # Parallax Project

 Hello there!
 In this project, I have developed a website demonstrating the parallax effect which includes a fixed image in the background and a fixed image on the foreground which are kept one over another to demonstrate a 3-D effect.
-I

 Basically, the Scrolling effect is where background images move at a different speed than the foreground images creating a 3-D like view for the end user.